eto-ai/rikai/docs/sqlml.rst

         YAML-based model spec is still under heavy development.

-Mlflow Integration
+MLflow Integration
 ------------------

-Rikai supports creating models from a Mlflow model registry as long as a few custom tags are set when the model is logged.
+Rikai supports creating models from a MLflow model registry as long as a few custom tags are set when the model is logged.
 To make this easier, Rikai comes with a custom model logger to add attributes required by Rikai.
 This requires a simple change from your usual mlflow model logging
 workflow: